Blog · ETF fundamentals

 Is an ETF safer than a stock?

 Not inherently.
-ETFs diversify within their mandate, but you still take market, currency, credit (for bond ETFs), and liquidity risk.
-Risk depends on what the ETF holds and how it fits your plan.
+ETFs diversify within their mandate, which reduces single-company risk — but you still face market risk, currency risk (for international or USD-denominated funds), credit risk (for bond ETFs), and liquidity risk.
+An ETF tracking a volatile sector can be far more volatile than a stable, dividend-paying single stock.
+Risk depends entirely on what the ETF holds and how that fits your plan.

 Do ETFs pay dividends?

-Total expense ratio — the annual cost of owning the fund as a percentage of your investment.
-It is one input among many; low TER does not automatically mean the sleeve matches your objective.
+TER (total expense ratio) is the annual cost of owning the fund expressed as a percentage of your investment.
+A 0.03% TER means you pay $3 per year on a $10,000 position.
+It is one input among many — low TER does not automatically mean the fund tracks accurately, has sufficient liquidity, or matches your investment objective.
+Always compare TER alongside tracking difference and bid-ask spread for the full cost picture.

 Can I lose money in an ETF?